Skip to main content

 Read more about Small Business Loans vs. Home Equity Loans

 Home equity loans are an option, but still requires monthly payments and accrues interest.
-A home equity investment offers a unique way to access home equity without the monthly payments or interest.
+A home equity investment offers a unique way to access home equity without the monthly payments.
 As an investment, rather than a loan, it allows you to access cash now in exchange for a share of the future value of your home without a loan.
 If your small business doesn’t come with a standard W2, you may also find this route preferable, as the application process is often more streamlined than a bank loan.

 Weigh your options carefully, as there is no one-size-fits-all solution.
 As with any major decision, you want to consider the pros and cons with an eye toward downstream impacts.
 Use your business’s current financial situation, as well as its projected financial situation, to find the option or options that are best for you and your business.